samicbeans/learnsomechinesewords/README.md

-# Web Development Project 2 - _Learn some Chinese words!_
+# Web Development Project 3 - Learn some chinese words!

-Submitted by: **Sami Chen**
+Submitted by: Sami Chen

-This web app: **Helps users study a few cards in randomized order that are about the pinyin and translation of Chinese traditional characters**
+This web app: **Helps users learn some Chinese by testing their knowledge of Chinese characters (traditional) and their translation in English.**

 Time spent: **48** hours spent in total